MarcosMJD/ghcn-d/README.md

 ## Setup and running

 Terraform and Airflow will run as containers in a VM in Google Cloud.
-Dbt cloud will be used to perform data transformation pipeline
+Dbt cloud will be used to perform data transformation pipeline.
+Your gcp account will be used and, unless you have google's welcome credit, it will have some cost.
+Your dbt cloud account will be used.

 ### Setup
 Follow the following steps in the same order: